guerreiropedr0/color-generator/README.md

 ## Live Server

-In the following link, you can view the [Weather website](https://guerreiropedr0weather.netlify.app/)
+In the following link, you can view the [Color Generator website](https://guerreiropedr0-color-generator.netlify.app)

 ## Built With